Pietruszkaa/Wielki_Szpat/README.md

 If you’re reading this while learning Python, Discord bots, or system design — you’re exactly the target audience.

 From chaos to architecture.

+# Chat GPT ahh Readme 💀 But will do for now.